Applying for a Development Application

 - All appointments require 24 hours notice

-Appointments are available on the hour between 10am and 4pm - you can book an appointment with a Town Planner HERE
+Appointments are available on the hour between 10am and 4pm - you can book an appointment with a Town Planner.

 The fees for the application are dependent on the status of your application and the value of the proposed works.
 Similarly, the time taken to assess your application depends on the status and complexity of your project.
-Fees associated with Development Applications and associated issues can be found here.
+To view additional information on fees associated with Development Applications and associated issues can be found on the Payment, Fees and Charges Page.

 A Development Application can be lodged online.